Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

     2. 3.3V
     3. 1.8V

+The PicoZed requires power-on sequencing for its two supply rails: `VIN_HDR` and `VCCO`.
+The PicoZed output `LV_VCCIO_EN` is a 1.8V active high signal that the PicoZed asserts when the carrier board must provide the VCCO voltage rail.
+This feeds the enable pin of the `VCCO` LDO.

 ## PCB Layout

 The floor plan of the AMDC circuit board layout is divided into regions for each subsystem.
 The power input and conversion region is grouped on the left side, with all signals routed using thick traces.
 A [trace width calculator](https://www.4pcb.com/trace-width-calculator.html) is used to determine an appropriate trace width for various current levels.
 The copper weight is assumed to be 1oz and a 10-20C tempurature rise is considered reasonable.
 Based upon this, various voltage rails require different trace thicknesses.